napen/School-Projects/KeepSafe/README.txt

 KeepSafe was my undergraduate senior design project where my team created a self locking package box using a raspberry pi and a sensor suite.
+Code portion and PDF final report of completed project.

 Entire Project Abstract:
 With E-commerce quickly becoming one of the most popular forms of shopping, many people are getting more and more packages per day.